DaveyCHaysIII/Megadrive/README.md

 ## Authors

-- Davey Hays
+- Davey Hays  - project designer, lead dev and asset designer
-- Logan Wyatt
+- Logan Wyatt - lead dev and project manager

 In association with Atlas School of Tulsa

+## Todos

+- actually get to 100 games!